MicrosoftDocs/azure-ai-docs/articles/search/semantic-how-to-configure.md

 ms.date: 08/05/2024
 ---

-# Configure semantic ranking and return captions in search results
+# Configure semantic ranker and return captions in search results

 This article explains how to configure a search index for semantic reranking.